Chennedy Carter, Kiana Williams do Texas two-step, lead West girls to Jordan Classic win

 RELATED: Guide to Jordan Brand Classic, other stories

-Lexi Gordon led the East with 14 points.
+Chasity Patterson, a Texas signee from North Shore (Houston), led the East with 17 points.

 The West squad came out hot, taking a 15-0 lead on Coombs’ second three-pointer in as many tries, as the East missed its first 14 shots.